Purebred/KeyShareConsumer/README.markdown

 * com.rsa.pkcs-12
 * purebred.select.all
 * purebred.select.all_user
+* purebred.select.all-user
 * purebred.select.device
 * purebred.select.signature
 * purebred.select.encryption
 * purebred.select.authentication
 * purebred.select.no_filter
+* purebred.select.no-filter
 * purebred.zip.all
 * purebred.zip.all_user
+* purebred.zip.all-user
 * purebred.zip.device
 * purebred.zip.signature
 * purebred.zip.encryption
 * purebred.zip.authentication
 * purebred.zip.no_filter
+* purebred.zip.no-filter

+NOTE* UTI values with "-" have been added to support custom app distribution as "_" are not allowed.

 By default, the Purebred Registration app serves up the most recent keys for the indicated types.
 The no_filter option can be used to cause all available keys for the indicated types to be displayed.